Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Interpolating the Center at the Critical Level

-\end{prop} \begin{proof} It follows from Equations \eqref{eqn:VOA_isomorphism_Type_BC}, \eqref{eqn:VOA_isomorphism_Type_A}, that we have an isomorphism of differential algebras.
-To see that it reverses the Poisson bracket, notice that we are changing the level by a sign.
-Therefore, deforming by the level will have the Poisson bracket switch its sign. \end{proof} We have shown that $\fr{z}(\Lulhat{g}{\alpha})$ admits a natural Poisson vertex algebra structure.
-In the next step, we interpolate the work of \cite{Molev} to obtain an explicit set of generators for the Poisson vertex algebra.
-To motivate this interpolation, we recall the classical case.
+\begin{proof} It follows from Equations \eqref{eqn:VOA_isomorphism_Type_BC}, \eqref{eqn:VOA_isomorphism_Type_A}, that we have an isomorphism of differential algebras.
+To see that it reverses the $\lambda$-bracket, notice that we are changing the level by a sign.
+Therefore, deforming by the level will have the $\lambda$-bracket switch its sign. \end{proof}

+We have shown through categorical means that there is a natural Poisson vertex algebra structure on $\fr{z}(\Lulhat{g}{\alpha})$.
+Equivalently, one can define the center for $\alpha\in \C$ through ultraproducts.